luuimora/hostsidian/README.md

 5. _functions.lisp_ contains functions that are hanging in the air (mostly block proccessing stuff)
 6. _main.lisp_ contains a main function
 7. _package.lisp_ declares a package :websidian
-8. _websidian.asd_ contains an asdf system definition
+8. _hostsidian.asd_ contains an asdf system definition